Duet3D/wiki-content/User_manual/RepRapFirmware/Multiple_motion_systems.md

 ; The motor is defined as an extruder instead of an axis, then a dummy tool is created that uses it.
 ; Then in daemon.g select that tool and send relative extrusion commands.

-M596 P1 ; use second motion system
+M606 S1 ; enable forking of the file to each motion system queue M596 P1 ; use second motion system
 T1      ; select continuous tool
 G91     ; use relative extrusion